Paul Robeson: 1937–1939: Spanish Civil War and political activism

 Robeson believed that the struggle against fascism during the Spanish Civil War was a turning point in his life and transformed him into a political activist.
 In 1937, he used his concert performances to advocate the Republican cause and the war's refugees.
 He permanently modified his renditions of "Ol' Man River" – initially, by singing the word "darkies" instead of "niggers"; later, by changing some of the stereotypical dialect in the lyrics to standard English and replacing the fatalistic last verse ("Ah gits weary / An' sick of tryin' / Ah'm tired of livin' / An skeered of dyin'") with an uplifting verse of his own ("But I keep laffin' / Instead of cryin' / I must keep fightin' / Until I'm dyin'") – transforming it from a tragic "song of resignation with a hint of protest implied" into a battle hymn of unwavering defiance.
 His business agent expressed concern about his political involvement, but Robeson overruled him and decided that contemporary events trumped commercialism.
 In Wales, he commemorated the Welsh people killed while fighting for the Republicans, where he recorded a message that became his epitaph: "The artist must take sides.
 He must elect to fight for freedom or slavery.
 I have made my choice.
 I had no alternative."

-After an invitation from J. B. S. Haldane, he traveled to Spain in 1938 because he believed in the International Brigades's cause, visited the hospital of the Benicàssim, singing to the wounded soldiers.
+After an invitation from J. B. S. Haldane, he traveled to Spain in 1938 because he believed in the International Brigades's cause, visited the hospital of Benicàssim, singing to the wounded soldiers.
 Robeson also visited the battlefront and provided a morale boost to the Republicans at a time when their victory was unlikely.
 Back in England, he hosted Jawaharlal Nehru to support Indian independence, whereat Nehru expounded on imperialism's affiliation with Fascism.
 Robeson reevaluated the direction of his career and decided to focus on the ordeals of "common people".
 He appeared in the pro-labor play Plant in the Sun, in which he played an Irishman, his first "white" role.
-With Max Yergan, and the International Committee on African Affairs (later known as the Council on African Affairs or CAA), Robeson became an advocate for African nationalism and political independence.
+With Max Yergan, and the International Committee on African Affairs (later known as the Council on African Affairs), Robeson became an advocate for African nationalism and political independence.

-Paul Robeson was living in Britain until shortly before the start of the Second World War in 1939.
+Paul Robeson was living in Britain until the start of the Second World War in 1939.
 His name was included in the Sonderfahndungsliste G.B. as a target for arrest if Germany had occupied Britain.